-- 13. Subject to the work contracted for in the new contract being of the same time and nature as work carried out under the national contract and Terms and Conditions of Service^{‡‡}, then any remuneration paid to an individual doctor under that contract/Terms and Conditions of Service‡‡ will be protected, subject to hours and intensity remaining the same.
-Protection is to be applied at mark time of the value of payments at 31 March 2008 plus the value of any annual pay increase recommended by the Doctors' and Dentists' Review Body and accepted by the Secretary of State for Health on behalf of the Health Departments in Great Britain for 2008/09 only. - 14.
+- 13. Subject to the work contracted for in the new contract being of the same time and nature as work carried out under the national contract and Terms and Conditions of Service, then any remuneration paid to an individual doctor under these Terms and Conditions of Service will be protected, subject to hours and intensity remaining the same.
+Protection is to be applied at mark time of the value of payments at 31 March 2008 plus the value of any annual pay increase recommended by the Doctors' and Dentists' Review Body and accepted by the Minister on behalf of the Health Department in Wales for 2008/09 only. - 14.
 The period of protection will end when the total level of payments under the new arrangements exceeds the level of protected pay.